-Parents need to know that Amphibia is an adventure-filled series about a Thai American girl and a talking frog who forge an unusual -- but ultimately fulfilling -- friendship in a world populated by amphibians and insects.
+Parents need to know that Amphibia is an adventure-filled series about Anne, a Thai American girl and a talking frog who forge an unusual -- but ultimately fulfilling -- friendship in a world populated by amphibians and insects.
 Anne is a very likable role model for kids; she faces challenges with a can-do attitude, she acknowledges when she's done wrong and attempts to make up for it, and she learns to value the true and loyal friendship she finds with her new pal Sprig.
 Anne's past experiences raise issues related to bullying that invite parents and kids to discuss similar topics.
-Expect some brief scares when oversized insects or seemingly sinister characters appear, making this series a better choice for grade schoolers and up than for very young kids.
-That said, this visually intriguing series has broad appeal and can be a fun pick for family viewing.
+Expect frequent scares when oversized insects or seemingly sinister characters appear, making this series a better choice for grade schoolers and up than for very young kids.
+That said, this visually intriguing series has broad appeal, lots of humor, and can be a fun pick for family viewing.

 Sprig and Anne's adventures are a joy to behold, mostly thanks to their delightfully compatible personalities and the sweet friendship that develops between them.
 Though Anne has had experiences with what she assumed to be friendship, her interactions with Sprig convince her that friendship is actually something quite different -- and quite a bit more wonderful -- from what she had thought.
 In Sprig's case, he'd long been a bit of an outsider in his swamp home, but coming to know Anne helps him step out of his shell and embrace life in new ways.